kirillkh/rs_teardown_tree/README.rst

 ``BTreeSet`` lacks an equivalent operation (it has an ``O(log n)`` ``split``, but not ``merge``, see `Rust #34666 <https://github.com/rust-lang/rust/issues/34666>`_), therefore ``BTreeSet::remove()`` is used instead.

-As the graph above shows, on my machine the whole clone/teardown sequence on a tree of 1,000,000 u64 items (we clone the tree, then delete 1000 items at a time until the tree is empty), is ~20 times faster with ``TeardownTree::delete_range()`` than with ``BTreeSet::remove()``.
+As the graph above shows, on my machine the whole refill/teardown sequence on a tree of 1,000,000 u64 items (we refill the tree with elements from the master copy, then delete 1000 items at a time until the tree is empty), is ~20 times faster with ``TeardownTree::delete_range()`` than with ``BTreeSet::remove()``.
 It also uses 45% less memory.

 |Benchmarks|_